paulogrowthandmarketing/clientfirst-website-optimization/index.md

 # Paulo Soberano
 ### Growth & Marketing Portfolio

-Digital marketing specialist focused on **lead generation, website optimization, and conversion-focused content systems** for service-based businesses.
+Digital marketing specialist focused on building **conversion-focused websites and marketing systems** for service-based businesses.

-I build marketing assets that turn traffic into leads — not just campaigns.
+I turn marketing assets — like ads and landing pages — into structured systems that generate leads and build long-term value.

 ---